-Not having any tax free personal allowance can result in you paying too much income tax because you don’t have a correct tax code.
+Not having any tax free personal allowance can result in you paying more income tax than is necessary.

 Why do I have the tax code OT?